Lithuanian Presidency 2020-2021 promoted children’s emotional health

 Developed during the Lithuanian Presidency and commissioned by the Expert Group, this report focuses on whether Barnahus, or Barnahus like services, currently do or might play a role both in enhancing the identification, support and assistance provided to children who may have been trafficked and in supporting criminal investigations into cases of child trafficking.
 The orientations and recommendations for future action arise out of findings from a short study and consultations with key experts in six countries in the region.
 The report was launched during the Norwegian presidency with a webinar.

-PROMISE – promoting the Barnahus model
+PROMISE – promoting Barnahus

 Mapping of national child protection systems and promising practices